 We love decorating ideas that do not cost a cent.
 Here a beautiful found leaf from a Japanese maple tree injects a dollop of greenery into a white bathroom seen on Alvhem Makleri.Continue to 18 of 27 below.

 18 of 27

 Bring Geraniums Indoors

 Geraniums are a favorite outdoor garden plant.
 But with a little watering and lots of sunlight, they can thrive indoors too.
 We think they are the best bet if you are looking for greenery with beautiful blooms.
 Shown in this apartment from Fantastic Frank is a type of geranium called Allure Light Pink.
-Another good to know, other varieties can fill your home with a lovely scent.
+Also good to know is that other varieties can fill your home with a lovely scent.
 Examples include the leafy lemon balm or peppermint geranium.Continue to 19 of 27 below.

 19 of 27

 Many cat owners deny themselves the joy that comes with indoor greenery because they are safeguarding their pets.
 If you count yourself among them, here is some good news: air plants are safe for cats to chew.
 But if you want to keep these plants out of your kitty's reach, this DIY from Anna at Don't Cramp My Style will keep your air plants safe.
 She whipped up the geometric wall planters shown using air-hardening clay.Continue to 20 of 27 below.

 21 of 27